 Roofs (cont.)
-BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable Infeasibility Criteria The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where land for bioretention is within an erosion hazard, or landslide hazard area (as defined by MICC 19.07.060).
+BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected Applicable The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where land for bioretention is within an erosion hazard, or landslide hazard area (as defined by MICC 19.07.060).
 Where the site cannot be reasonably designed to locate bioretention areas on slopes less than 8 percent.
 Within 50 feet from the top of slopes that are greater than 20 percent and over 10 feet of vertical relief.
 For properties with known soil or groundwater contamination (typically federal Superfund sites or state cleanup sites under the Model Toxics Control Act [MTCA]): Within 100 feet of an area known to have deep soil contamination.
 Where groundwater modeling indicates infiltration will likely increase or change the direction of the migration of pollutants in the groundwater.
 Wherever surface soils have been found to be contaminated unless those soils are removed within 10 horizontal feet from the infiltration area.
 Any area where these facilities are prohibited by an approved cleanup plan under the state MTCA or Federal Superfund Law, or an environmental covenant under Chapter 64.70 RCW.
-Within 100 feet of a closed or active landfill.
-Within 10 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is 1,100 gallons or less.
-As used in these criteria, an underground storage tank means any tank used to store petroleum products, chemicals, or liquid hazardous wastes of which 10 percent or more of the storage volume (including volume in the connecting piping system) is beneath the ground surface.
-Within 100 feet of an underground storage tank and connecting and Rationale for Each underground pipes when the capacity of the tank and pipe system is greater than 1,100 gallons.
+Within 100 feet of an underground storage tank and connecting underground pipes when the capacity of the tank and pipe system is 1,100 gallons or less.
+As used in these criteria, an underground storage tank means any tank used to store petroleum products, chemicals, or liquid hazardous wastes of which 10 percent or more of the storage volume (including volume in the connecting piping system) is beneath the ground surface. and Rationale for Each greater than 1,100 gallons.